-For this reason, seniors are much more vulnerable to develop chronic diseases than their young counterparts.
+For this reason, seniors are much more vulnerable to developing chronic diseases than their young counterparts.
 As a result, we are advising them to check into an anti-inflammatory diet.
-While anti-inflammatory foods are essential and beneficial for all age groups.
-Our seniors need it more than others.
+At the same time, anti-inflammatory foods are essential and beneficial for all age groups.
+However, our seniors need it more than others.
 Furthermore, they are unknowingly increasing the chances of developing chronic degenerative diseases.
 Here are a few:

 Improving well being

 Our senior’s anti-inflammatory diet